7 slammin’ web copy tips to spellbind and convert more clients

 Cold, hard truth No.1: Potential customers don’t care about your business, product or service – unless they can see how it helps them.

-They need you to paint a real-life picture of how you’ll solve their pain points and help them achieve their goals and dreams.
+Paint a real-life picture of how you’ll solve their problems, ease their pain and help them achieve their goals and dreams.

 It might be to: